 - Someone is Attempting to Hack Your Account (Most Likely)

-Because you have 2FA enabled, the system is performing its job by blocking the attacker’s login and sending the verification code to your phone.
-Every unsolicited text from 35213 is a failed hack attempt.
+The most common reason for an unwanted amazon sign in code text 35213 is that someone else has your email and password and is actively trying to breach your account.
+Because you have 2FA enabled, the system is working correctly by blocking them and sending the verification code to your phone.
+Every unsolicited text from the amazon text number 35213 is a failed hack attempt. - A Typo Occurred

 Action Plan: How to Stop the 35213 Text Messages and Secure Your Account

-If you are receiving repeated, unwanted messages from the 35213 short code, follow these immediate steps to lock down your account security:
+If you are receiving repeated, unwanted messages from the 35213 short code, follow these immediate steps to lock down your account security.

 Step 1: Immediately Change Your Amazon Password